Maximo vs. Army of Zin

 is an action-adventure game developed and published by Capcom and developed by their US-based Production Studio 8 in 2003 for the PlayStation 2 video game console.
-This title is a sequel to Maximo: Ghosts to Glory.
-It is part of the Ghosts 'n Goblins franchise.
+It is a sequel to Maximo: Ghosts to Glory and part of the Ghosts 'n Goblins franchise.
 It was re-released on the PlayStation Network for the PlayStation 3 in Europe on February 15, 2012.

 Plot

 The story of the game follows on from Maximo: Ghosts to Glory, with Maximo still searching for his lost love, Sophia.
 He is again accompanied by Grim (a Grim Reaper).
 However, their search is interrupted as a series of mechanical creatures start to attack villages and slaughter the village folk.
 These creatures are the Army of Zin, an ancient army powered by lost souls, who were supposedly locked in the vault of Castle Hawkmoor after the last battle with them 500 years ago.
 However, they are now free, due to the actions of the mysterious warlord, Lord Bane.